Shopping cart

 The tournaments tab lists all tournaments that are part of the ranking and allows you to add or remove.

-If a tournament is ment to be part of a rating, it can be set directly in the [tournament settings] to make life a bit easier.
+If a tournament is meant to be part of a rating, it can be set directly in the [tournament settings] to make life a bit easier.

 In the rating calculation, only finished matches are included.
 So any Forfeit (FF) or Disqualify (DIS) is excluded from the calculation.